Phil Enock, PhD

 Somatic therapy for thinkers:

 What I'm suggesting is not that you need to do what I did, and I certainly don't think it takes long in somatic therapy to see a noticeable benefit in your mental health, well-being, and emotional processing.
 But I am saying my experience has equipped me to help you, whether in the short-term with a small number of sessions or in longer term work.The reason why somatic therapy can work so well for Thinkers is that it creates fresh skills.
 It isn't based on the analysis and logic that are already strong--and possibly overactive--for you.The process is about mindfully honing your emotional antennae to tune into what's going on inside you.
-Then, your emotions can process through your body on a feeling and sensation level, a "felt sense", and not through more verbal analysis and explanation.Contact me or schedule a free 30-minute consultation.
+Then, your emotions can process through your body on a feeling and sensation level, a "felt sense", and not through more verbal analysis and explanation.Contact me or schedule a free 20-minute consultation.→ back to main page

 For Highly Sensitive People (HSPs)

-Well, me too.
-And working with other highly sensitive people (HSPs) is a specialty of mine.The concept of the HSP is not widely known.
+Working with other highly sensitive people (HSPs) is a specialty of mine.
+Because I'm one too.If this is a new idea to you: Don't worry, it's not another diagnosis, just a common trait that may illuminate some things if it fits you.The concept of the HSP is not widely known.
 It was first described in The Highly Sensitive Person by Elaine Aron.The greater "sensitivity" mostly consists of having more intense emotions, being sensitive and empathic to other people, highly affected by one's environment, and more alert when new situations remind you of old situations (including traumatic ones).It's common.
-It's not a disorder, it's a personality trait.And I find it more interesting and empowering to discuss and identify with being an HSP than about mental health diagnoses of "anxiety disorders" or "major depressive disorder" for example.For more info, see this summary article, this personal story, or this more in-depth article.For a self-test, see this pdf.Contact me or schedule a free 30-minute consultation.
+It's not a disorder, it's a personality trait with these characteristics:

 SE Training Resources from Phil

-SE group consultations:
+SE group consultations

-Other SE workshops, demos:
+Other SE workshops, demos